sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 alternatives (``hasAlternativesChooser``), a widget to set the feedback on or off for a given block of trials (``hasFeedback``), and finally we want lights to mark the observation intervals (``hasIntervalLights``).

-Next, we specify ``defaultAdaptiveType``, the default type of adaptive track that will be selected when the experiment is loaded, this could be either "Geometric", or "Arithmetic".
-It can be later changed by the experimenter in the control window.
+In the next line we specify ``defaultAdaptiveType``, the default type of adaptive track that will be selected when the experiment is loaded, this could be either "Geometric", or "Arithmetic".
+Specifying a "defaultAdaptiveType" is optional.
+The type of the adaptive procedure can in any case be changed later by the experimenter in the control window.
 In the next two lines we specify the default number of intervals, and the default number of alternatives that will be used when the experiment is loaded.
 Since we have inserted the "hasAlternativesChooser" option, the